Eggy115/Batch/README.md

 ## Usage

 To use any of the scripts in this repository, simply download or clone the repository to your local machine.
 You can then run the scripts directly from the command prompt by navigating to the script location and entering the script name.
+They can also be run using `call`, or by executing them as `.bat` or `.cmd`.

 ## Structure

 The repository contains the following files:

 ├── .github/
 │ └── boring_github_files
 ├── cmd/
 │ └── lots_of_files.cmd
 ├── bat/
 │ └── lots_of_files.bat
 ├── boring_github_files
 └── batch_examples.bat

 Each file contains a different example of batch script code: